 Japan is great for cycling.
-Safe, infrastructure, beautiful nature, food, an extraordinary culture with kind people.
+Safe, good infrastructure, beautiful nature, food, and an extraordinary culture with kind people.
 And there’s respect, a lot of respect.
 I cycled one month in Japan.
 Too short.

 My goal?
 Learn from Japanese discipline.
 Learn from the monks and use the abundance of temples along the way to take my moments who would help me through cold, rain and loneliness.
 Because that’s how I felt in Japan.

 Discipline helps to make a change.
 It helps to reach a goal.
 Comes in handy cycling the world.
 If you want to improve behaviour in the direction of your goal then in many cases you have to do new things, do things you are not used to.
 Also things you don’t want to do.
 And you can’t say “well that’s just who I am, and I can’t do that.” that’s nonsense.
 It’s more like: what can I do to change this behaviour?
 I can either teach and tell myself that I’m a good climber or I can constantly complain about those high mountains along the way.
 It’s a choice.
 Who’s gonna make the day?
 You or the fixed routine in your brain?
 If you want to start the day stretching instead of checking the likes and shares on your phone then that might feel uncomfortable and after a week or so you might fall back into the old habit although you know it’s not good for you.
 Therefore you need discipline.
 And it’s not easy but it can be learned, there are tools.